DESIGNING AN APP THAT CHANGES THE WORLD FOR THE BETTER

 Current state of the project

-After releasing the MVP version, we now have time to implement more advanced analytics in the app and make sure that the product has the best user experience.
+After releasing the MVP version, we then had time to implement more advanced analytics in the app and make sure that the product has the best user experience.